19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Zone.md

 # Zone

 A *Zone* is an abstract representation of distance.
 Typically in [Combat](../Combat/Combat.md), a zone is roughly 30 feet, but this may vary depending on the situation.
-What's more important than the precise measurement is that the zone represents a distinct location in the world.[^1]
+What's more important than the precise measurement is that the zone represents a distinct location in the world.

+*A large battlefield may have 300 foot zones, while a cramped dungeon only has 30 foot zones.*

 Each zone is given a name to describe it.
 The GM communicates which zones are adjacent to one another.
 There are many ways to represent zones.
 The default method is detailed below.